Crivella/ocr_translate/README.md

 The alternative would've been to add a 2nd installer just to get `pip` before running the server, but why reinvent the wheel.

 The check on `Add python.exe to PATH` is needed so that `pip` can be run without having to make any assumption on the installation path.

+Also since I am now asking people to install python, I decided to go all the way and use an approach similar to what [automatic1111's webui.bat](https://github.com/AUTOMATIC1111/stable-diffusion-webui/blob/master/webui.bat) does for stable diffusion.\
+This batch script will create/reuse a virtual environment in a folder `venv` in the same directory as the script and install the required packages in it.

 ## Contributing